zbeekman/nightly-docker-rebuild/README.md

 basis.
 If you're interested, please take a look at
 [my automated docker hub setup][Dhub GCC trunk in docker].

-[Travis-CI.org](https://travis-ci.org) is great but long builds can time out, which is a giant PITA.
+[Travis-CI] is great but long builds can time out, which is a giant PITA.
 Docker to the rescue!
 By using [docker with Travis-CI](https://docs.travis-ci.com/user/docker/) you get to skip long builds for dependencies.
 While Travis-CI itself can